 Step 2: Pair every rule with a canonical example

-Abstract rules slide off; concrete examples stick:
+Abstract rules slide off; concrete file pointers stick:

 ## Canonical examples